Overview of Impaler's Minimal Game Engine

 Projectiles

 Projectiles are particles optimized for fast movement and colliding with other geometry.
 They are used for things like bullets and grenades.
 When a collision occurs, the outcome is determined based on the angle of incidence, velocity, and object material.
-A projectile will either bounce, destruct, or penetrate through the object depending.
-The math is not physically accurate but it produces good results for gameplay purposes.
+A projectile will either bounce, destruct, or penetrate through the object, depending.
+The math is not physically accurate, but it produces good results for gameplay purposes.
 When a game object is intersected, an event is created for other systems to respond to. (e.g. play a sound when a bullet ricochets)

 Collision Volumes

-Impaler uses axis-aligned capsules (cylinder with round ends) to represent dynamic collision geometry.
+Impaler uses axis-aligned capsules (cylinders with round ends) to represent dynamic collision geometry.
 They are movable, have volume, and can interact with other volumes.
 Collision volumes are used for characters and large game objects.
 Like particles, they move based on physics and react to forces in the world.

 Verlet Integration